The importance of hypoglycemia

-Hypoglycemia occurs when levels fall below these values.
+Hypoglycemia is considered when blood sugar levels fall below these values.

 The brain sounds the alarm

-What we do at home can have a huge impact on our children’s health.
+What we do at home can have a significant impact on the health of our children.

-I only share general information that might help you, but please take into account that each child is completely different and what is good for one may not work for others.
+I only share general information that might help you, but take into account that each child is different and what works well for some, may not work for you.

-Hypoglycemia is, in other words, a drop in blood sugar.
-Normally, this situation is associated with a series of symptoms.
-It is important that you are able to identify these symptoms.
+Hypoglycemia is, in other words, a blood sugar drop.
+Normally, this situation is associated with a series of symptoms that it is essential to learn to identify.

-Do not forget that in the prognosis of hypoglycemia, one of the crucial factors is the speed with which it is corrected by early identification of these symptoms.
+Do not forget that in the prognosis of hypoglycemia, the speed with which it is corrected is very important...

-When you or someone you are living with is at risk for hypoglycemia, it is especially important to learn what to do.
-Do not forget that low blood sugar levels can cause permanent changes in brain structures...
+When you or someone you live with is at risk for hypoglycemia, it is especially important to learn what to do.
+Do not forget that low levels of sugar can cause permanent changes in brain structures...

 ARE YOU INTERESTED?